Electronic access agreement

 22. Alert Messages

 22.1.
 Information for Alert Messages.
-You are responsible for ensuring that the email address or mobile phone number you provide to us for the purpose of receiving Alert Messages is accurate and up-to-date at all times.
-If you register for Alert Messages, and you dispose of your mobile device, you are responsible for notifying us of the change, and deleting the device as a delivery method for Alert Messages.
+You are responsible for ensuring that the email address, and if you have requested alerts via SMS, mobile phone number you provide to us for the purposes of receiving Alert Messages is accurate and up-to-date at all times.
+If you dispose of your mobile device, you are responsible for notifying us of the change, and deleting the device as a delivery method for Alert Messages.

 22.2.
 Mobile Device Charges.
 You are responsible for all fees charged by your mobile device service provider including standard messaging and data charges.
 If you cancel your mobile phone number or change your email address, you are responsible for deleting all Alert Messages delivered to that mobile phone number or email address.

 22.3.
 Stopping Alert Messages.
-To stop receiving Alert Messages, you must log in to Mobile Banking or Online Banking and change your selection through the ‘Manage Alerts’ page.
+You may opt out of receiving Alert Messages, or otherwise customize your Alert Messages, by logging in to Mobile Banking or Online Banking and changing your selection through the “Manage Alerts” page.